TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 56/Psalms 56.3.md

 ---

-What time I am afraid, I will put my trust in thee.
+When I am afraid, I will put my trust in you.